RTBHOUSE/chromium-fledge-tests/README.md

 ## How to run tests

 - `bash run.sh` - runs all tests with the latest chromium version
-- `bash run.sh --chromium-directory <path-to-chromium-dir>` - runs tests with custom-built chromium from given local path
+- `bash run.sh --chromium-dir <path-to-chromium-dir>` - runs tests with custom-built chromium from given local path
 - `bash run.sh --chromium-url <url-to-chromium-zip>`  - downloads chromium from the given location and runs tests with it

 ## Functional tests